alchemy-swift/docs/README.md

 # 🧪 Alchemy Docs

-The Alchemy docs are powered by [Mintlify](https://mintlify.com).
-Feel free to submit fixes or updates via PR.
+The Alchemy docs are hosted at [alchemyswift.com](https://www.alchemyswift.com/) and powered by [Mintlify](https://mintlify.com).

+You can submit fixes or updates via PR to this repo.

 ### 👩‍💻 Development